 Image: Karyn Millet Photography

 A few of Cassandra's favorite Lamps Plus products: 1.
 Tetra Collection Tiffany Style Pendant Chandelier.
-2. Robert Abbey Axis Adjustable Height Table Lamp.
+2. Robert Abbey Axis Adjustable Height Table Lamp (no longer available.)
 3. Holtkoetter Up/Down Polished Brass Wall Sconce.
 4. Arteriors Narnia Cocktail Table.

 Cassandra Lavalle is the editor of the chic interior design and lifestyle blog Coco + Kelley, where she shares "stunning interiors, brilliant fashion, inspired tabletops, and original color palettes - always with a touch of glamour."
 We chatted with Cassandra in between stops on her busy, jet-setting schedule, and she's here today sharing style tips, her design inspirations, a look at her blogging business, and a few of her favorite things.
 Welcome, Cassandra!